Safe-DS/Library-Analyzer/docs/development/project_guidelines.md

 ## Docstrings

 The docstrings **should** use the [numpydoc](https://numpydoc.readthedocs.io/en/latest/format.html) format.
 The descriptions **should not** start with "this" and **should** use imperative mood.
+Docstrings **should not** contain type hints, since they are already specified in the code.
 Refer to the subsections below for more details on how to document specific API elements.

 !!! success "**DO**:"